 International Polar Year 2032-33

-IASC and the Scientific Committee on Antarctic Research (SCAR) are pleased to confirm that preparatory work has started for a 5th International Polar Year (IPY) in 2032-33.
-Organising the 5th IPY 25 years after the last IPY in 2007-08 reflects the urgent need for coordinated international research to tackle the biggest challenges of polar research, for both the Polar Regions themselves and for the world as a whole.
+IASC and the Scientific Committee on Antarctic Research (SCAR) are coordinating preparations for a 5th International Polar Year (IPY-5) in 2032–33.
+Organising the 5th IPY 25 years after the last IPY in 2007–08 reflects the urgent need for coordinated international research to address some of the greatest challenges facing the polar regions and the world as a whole.

 The International Polar Year 2032-2033 Concept Note, along with the IPY-5 timeline graph, was initially released in October 2023 but has been updated on a regular basis.